Ejchristian/text-twist/README.md

 # Text Twist

-Simple Text Twist game developed in the Webb Applications Security course (CPEG 470) / Spring 2016 / University of Delaware
+Simple Text Twist game developed in the Web Applications Security course (CPEG 470) / Spring 2016 / University of Delaware

 A random rack and its possible words are retrieved from a back-end PHP file using AJAX.
 The dictionary is stored in a SQLite database.